Eyes2Jesus

 The Cornerstone of our Faith - Combining Source with Foundation

 While most of the time the Bible will use foundation and source language in separate places, sometimes it uses them together.
 We see this in the New Testament - at least, we do if we look in the Greek.
-Most English translations leave a word untranslated when it sometimes references Jesus as our Cornerstone.
+Most English translations leave a word untranslated in some of the places where the Bible references Jesus as our Cornerstone.
 "Cornerstone" is the foundation stone, but the untranslated word in some of these cases is a source word - combining source and foundation together.
 Multiple times in the New Testament, when referring to Jesus as the Cornerstone, it actually says in the Greek that Jesus is the "head cornerstone."
 If head symbolically means authority, then we have multiple cornerstones with Jesus as the leader Cornerstone.
 The untranslated Greek word in these instances for "head" is kephale Kephale is the Koine Greek word for "head."
 It literally means the physical head on the top of the body, but it also has a symbolic meaning, and it is not 'authority,' like what symbolic head means in English.
-In the Koine Greek, at the time of Paul the Apostle, symbolic kephale/head meant source/beginning/origination.
-Jesus isn't one of many Cornerstones, He is THE Cornerstone, thus the head Cornerstone doesn't mean 'the leader cornerstone (of many).'
-It means the origination (kephale) of the Cornerstone.
-Jesus isn't just the Cornerstone of our faith - the foundation of it, He's also the beginning of it - the source.
-Thus He is both the source - origination of the Cornerstone of our faith, and He's the foundation - Cornerstone of our faith.

-Jesus said to them, “Have you never read in the scriptures: ‘The stone that the builders rejected has become the cornerstone [kephalē gōnia - origination of the cornerstone]; this was the Lord’s doing, and it is amazing in our eyes’?
+Jesus said to them, “Have you never read in the scriptures: ‘The stone that the builders rejected has become the cornerstone [kephalē gōnia - origination and the cornerstone]; this was the Lord’s doing, and it is amazing in our eyes’?
 Matthew 21:42 NRSVue

 How Ancient Writers saw the Greek Kephale/Head when Used Symbolically